unity-atoms/unity-atoms/docs/tutorials/mono-hooks.md

 ![mono-hooks-trigger-2d](../assets/mono-hooks/trigger-2d.png)

-We could then create a Collider2DAction called `DecreasePlayersHealth.cs` and add it to a Collider2D Listener attached to the Harmful GameObject:
+We could then create a Collider2DAction called `DecreasePlayersHealth.cs` and add it to a Collider2D Event Reference Listener attached to the Harmful GameObject:

 ```cs
     public class DecreasePlayersHealth : Collider2DAction